 To facilitate renewal or reinstatement of a subscription we or our third party payment processors may also retain non-financial contact information and support and scan logs for customers whose licenses have expired.

 Reports: When a SpyHunter Software scan is started, a diagnostic report from the user's system will be transmitted to us.
-For SpyHunter 5 Software in particular, when a user clicks on "Generate Report" within the "Diagnostic Report" tab in the "Spyware HelpDesk" section of the user interface, SpyHunter 5 Software will transmit an additional diagnostic report to us.
+For SpyHunter 5 in particular, when a user clicks on "Generate Report" within the "Diagnostic Report" tab in the "Spyware HelpDesk" section of the user interface, SpyHunter 5 will transmit an additional diagnostic report to us.
 In addition to these diagnostic reports, SpyHunter Software sends us the SpyHunter Software version number and language, the IP address of the computer on which SpyHunter Software is installed and the user's hardware ID.
 We collect this information for the purposes of diagnosing existing threats, identifying new threats, providing customer support and for tracking the location of malware infections.
-For users with a paid subscription, SpyHunter Software also transmits their username and password.
+For users that have registered an account, SpyHunter Software also transmits their username and password.

 Program Classification Information: SpyHunter Software's aim is to identify potentially unwanted or harmful files, programs and software.
 To help accomplish this, SpyHunter Software receives and analyses data on unknown executable files that a user attempts to launch or access, and examines files and programs that start automatically or that are active on the user's system.
 Once SpyHunter Software identifies those files and programs, SpyHunter Software attempts to classify them based on its estimation of the threat they pose.